mmakos/Werewolfs/README.md

 # Werewolves

 ## About game
-Werewolves is multiplayer game similar to "Mafia", but each player has its own unique role and whole action happens during one night.
+**Werewolves** is multiplayer game similar to "Mafia", but each player has its own unique role and whole action happens during one night.
 That's why it's also called "One Night Ultimate".
 This application is online adaptation of that game.
 You can find precise description and game rules on [One Night Ultimate](http://onenightultimate.com/) website.

 ## Installation
 You can download Windows installer or zipped game folder from [*releases* tab](https://github.com/mmakos/Werewolves/releases).
 Then you have to install the game or unpack *.zip* file.
 You have to have Java JRE installed on your computer as well.
 You can get it from here: <https://java.com/pl/download>.<br>
-If you have Windows system on your computer it is highly recommended to download windows installer instead of zipped folder because strange things did happen to some when running this version - but never to e, so I wasn't able to find solution.
+If you have Windows system on your computer it is highly recommended to download windows installer instead of zipped folder because strange things did happen to some when running this version - yet never to ne, so I wasn't able to find solution.
 However if you are forced to get zipped folder and you experience strange behaviour of this app check [*problems section*](#problems).

 ## Start-up